jakeden1112/ml_final_Jake_and_Jack/README.md

 ## How does it look?

 We have been tweaking the amount of data used as well as the k value.
 We have been getting accuracy levels that are pretty low, but that is to be expected when we are using such a simple model on such a hard problem.

+As expected, increasing the k value decreases the accuracy.
+Jeopardy questions and answers are very imbalanced/unique.

+using 20000 samples and a k of 1 Accuracy: 0.0375 using 20000 samples and a k of 2 Accuracy: 0.02075 using 20000 samples and a k of 3 Accuracy: 0.01975

 ## What's next?